-I park up at a nondescript junction of two lanes just north of Glasson, then ride my bike the six miles down country lanes to Newton Arlosh.
+I park up at a nondescript junction of two lanes just north-east of Glasson, then ride my bike the six miles down country lanes to Newton Arlosh.
 When the walk is around a peninsular like this, the bike ride from end to start is mercifully short!
 I lock my bike up to a park bench outside the tiny church of St John the Evangelist, and set off north-eastwards.

 The lanes are straight and quite dull.
 The weather is cold and quite dull.
 The only things which remotely grab my attention are silvery drainage channels, red willow branches, and a farmer feeding his cows in a waterlogged field, but I’m happy enough.
 It’s nice to be out on the beat again.

 I come to the first crossing of the old Solway Junction Railway line which was built to carry ironstone across the Solway Firth from mines in Cumberland to ironworks in Lanarkshire and Ayrshire.
 I’m going to cross this line three times today, the third time being the most interesting.
 At this first crossing it’s decidedly uninteresting, the only remains being a couple of brick walls.
 There’s not even any trace of the old line.

 Entering the hamlet of Angerton, a pleasant duck pond reflects the trees and winter sun.
 Past the pond I turn left, heading north towards Anthorn.

 Angerton may be a small hamlet, but it hosts the Kirkbride Bowling and Tennis Club, which has its own stadium.
 Bowls is clearly a mass spectator sport around here, and I heard the Kirkbride Killers senior bowls team have a fearsome reputation.